 - In the long run, engaged customers give more business to the company than someone who barely connects with your brand.

-Ofertia was able to increase their repeat users by 39% using push notifications and offer personalized deals.
+Ofertia was able to increase their repeat users by 39% using push notifications offering personalized deals.
 They’re not the only ones either.
 You can use this for an eCommerce website to great effect:

 There are lots of ways to re-engage your subscribers.